Fire Damper Testing and Maintenance

 Foreign materials and particulates such as dirt, combustible dust, and debris can accumulate within the ductwork.
 These foreign materials can impair the proper functioning of the fire dampers, leaving the building occupants at risk in the event of a fire.
 Typical issues also include obstructions or damage to the fire damper, poor hinges or parts, misalignment, bent tracks, rust, or damaged frames or blades.

-It might take only one faulty damper to allow the spread of a fire, therefore it is imperative to allow regular checks to be carried out.
+It might take only one faulty damper to allow the spread of a fire, therefore it is imperative annual testing and inspections are completed by competent engineers.

 As the building owner / responsible person on-site you need to ensure that all fire and smoke dampers within your building(s) are located, serviced and tested.
 Hydro-X Air can help to ensure you meet the regulatory requirements and support you in compiling an asset list and schedule to ensure regular checks are carried out for continued safe operation.